 Decide now what strings you will be using.
 Always use the same size and brand of string.
-It doesn't matter if they're Ernie Ball's®, Fender's®, Dean Markley's®, or whatever.
+It doesn't matter if they're Ernie Ball's ${\odot}$, Fender's ${\odot}$, Dean Markley's ${\odot}$, or whatever.
 Just always use the same kind.
 A guitar is set-up for a specific size string.
 Should you change, you must go through the entire set-up process again if you want your guitar's intonation perfect.

-As you string the guitar, and before tuning the strings to full tension, note the position of the E 1st and E 6th string relative to the edge of the finger-board, There should be an equal distance from the string to the fingerboard edge.
+As you string the guitar, and before tuning the strings to full tension, note the position of the E 1st and E 6th string relative to the edge of the fingerboard, There should be an equal distance from the string to the fingerboard edge.
 If not, slightly loosen the mounting bolts and move the neck sideways until everything is even then re-tighten.
 Now tune the guitar, it doesn't have to be perfect, just close.
-All you want is the correct tension on the neck and tremolo.
+All you want is the correct tension on the neck and tremolo If installed.

-Flip the guitar over and adjust the tremolo springs and claw until the base of the tremolo is parallel to the top surface of the guitar "A".
-Take a look at the tremolo illustration again.
-This applies to most tremolos.
+If you installed a tremolo flip the guitar over and adjust the tremolo springs and claw until the base of the tremolo is parallel to the top surface of the guitar.
+Depending on what type tremolo you are using, follow their instructions. most tremolos are similar.
 If you have something unusual, I hope you have instructions for it.
 Once this is done, you can drill pilot holes for the back tremolo cover and mount it.
 If you have the Vintage tremolo cover, make sure the six string holes are aligned over the appropriate holes in the tremolo block.